lamat1111/QuilibriumScripts/README.md

-# Quilibrium node guide and auto-installer script
+# Quilibrium node setup guide and auto-installer script
->[!WARNING]
->Do not use this autoinstaller script after version 1.5 of Quilibrium, as many things will change and there will an alternative (and more secure) release method outside of Github.

 >[!TIP]
-> This guide contains all the info you need to install and manage a Quilibrium node, plus a special script to install it with a few clicks.<br>The guide and the script are unofficial and have been created solely to support the project.
+> This guide contains all the info you need to install and manage a Quilibrium node, plus a special script to prepare your Ubuntu server and install the necessary applications.<br>The guide and the script are unofficial and have been created solely to support the project.

 > Created by **LaMAt** /// connect with me on [Farcaster](https://warpcast.com/~/invite-page/373160?id=67559391) or [Twitter](https://twitter.com/LaMat1111) /// &#x2661; [Donations](#-want-to-say-thank-you)